zardoru/raindrop/README.md

 * osu!mania
 * stepmania 3.9/5.0 (.sm/.ssc, with warps support, though no keysounds or delays.)

-For several of these, the major mechanis varying between them are coded into raindrop, and are activated depending on the chart format. raindrop is built using OpenGL/PortAudio and most if not all are freely licensed libraries, while raindrop itself is licensed under the GPLv3.
+For several of these, the major mechanics varying between them are coded into raindrop, and are activated depending on the chart format. raindrop is built using OpenGL/PortAudio and most if not all are freely licensed libraries, while raindrop itself is licensed under the GPLv3.

 Dependencies